yahia-khaled/ORAN-Packets-generation/README.md

 extract each header and assign it in an equivalent variable such that it will be used to create an output file that contains packet header information<br />
 4. Generate an output file that contains the packet header.

+main.cpp<br />
+In this file, we just call functions to generate packets, then call functions for parsing the output file from generation.